soulwing/ssl-context-tools/README.md

 * When creating an `SSLServerSocket` for which you want the client to authentication use `SSLContextBuilder.clientAuthentication` to specify the authentication requirement.
-* Customize the allowed SSL/TLS proptocls using `SSLContextBuilder.includeProtocols`
+* Customize the allowed SSL/TLS protocols using `SSLContextBuilder.includeProtocols`
   and `SSLContextBuilder.excludeProtocols`.
 When building the context, the full set of protocols supported by the JRE is intersected with the set of included protocols (if specified), then the set of excluded protocols is removed.